Meet Bill Murray

 With support from behavioral vets, Bill began medication to help his mind rest enough to eat more slowly, learn, focus, and build trust.
 That, paired with structured play and independence training, is the change we wanted to see.

-• Bill now enjoys the world more on his terms and is looking for people who can honor his need for space and activity.
+Bill needs a place where he can enjoy the world more on his terms and is looking for people who can honor his need for space and activity.

 His success will require more than training.
 It will require listening and learning.
-He’s the reason we built the Helping Paws checklist—to ask better questions and offer better support to dogs like him.
+He’s why we built the Helping Paws checklist—to ask better questions and support dogs like him.

 His DNA results are still pending, but signs indicate a strong 50/50 mix of American Bully and Chow Chow.

-Understanding this helps us support not just Bill’s personality but his physiology and instincts, too.
+Understanding this helps us and his forever home support not only Bill’s personality but also his physiology and instincts.

-• Reach out to us directly if you would like more information on how to foster Bill Murray of follow his story on Facebook @bikeshelpingpaws https://www.facebook.com/bikeshelpingpaws and Instagram @bikeshelpingpaws (https://www.instagram.com/bikeshelpingpaws/) .
+Reach out, contact us directly if you would like more information on how to foster Bill Murray or follow his story on Facebook @bikeshelpingpaws https://www.facebook.com/bikeshelpingpaws and Instagram @bikeshelpingpaws (https://www.instagram.com/bikeshelpingpaws/).